ABOUT CHCSA

 Kenny Low is a highly accomplished leader deeply committed to education and social innovation.
 Presently, he serves as the Executive Director at CHCSA, since 2015, and concurrently as the Managing Director of O School Ltd, a role he has held since the same year.

 Beyond academics, Kenny is a visionary in education and community development.
 In 2002, he founded City College, providing secondary education to premature school leavers in Singapore.
-In 2006, he established O School Ltd, an arts charity, which not only offers employment opportunities for talented youth dancers but also utilizes dance for social cohension and change.
+In 2006, he established O School Ltd, an arts charity, which not only offers employment opportunities for talented youth dancers but also utilizes dance for social cohesion and change.

 In 2009, Kenny continue his educational pursuit founding Little Big Pre-School, delivering early childhood education to middle-income Singapore families.